martian-cloud/tharsis-cli/docs/commands.md

 <summary>Options</summary>

 - `--description` - Description for the runner agent.

+- `--disabled` - Whether the runner is disabled.

 - `--group-id` - Group ID or TRN where the runner agent will be created.